The Wild Feathers: History

 On November 20, 2020, the band independently released Medium Rarities, an album featuring 11 previously unreleased songs from the band's 10-year career.
-The album includes covers of “Blue” by The Jayhawks, “Almost Cut My Hair,” by Crosby, Stills, Nash & Young, and “The Guitar Man” by Bread (band).
+The album includes covers of “Blue” by The Jayhawks, “Almost Cut My Hair,” by Crosby, Stills, Nash & Young, and “The Guitar Man” by Bread.

 Style and influences

 The Wild Feathers features the harmonic talents of multiple vocalists, including King, Young, and Burns.
 The Wild Feathers have been noted for their blend of Southern rock and Americana, blues, and folk music.
 Ricky Young acknowledged the influence of The Band on the group's sound, but pointed out that there were many other inspirations behind The Wild Feather's sound.
 The Wild Feathers have cited acts like Tom Petty, The Eagles, and Otis Redding as inspirations.